DataDog/documentation/content/en/logs/archives/rehydrating.md

 {{% tab "Google Cloud Storage" %}}

-In order to rehydrate log events from your archives, Datadog uses a Service Account with the Storage Object Viewer role.
-You can grant this role to your Datadog Service Account from the [GCP IAM Admin page][1] by editing the Service Account's permissions, adding another role, and then selecting Storage > Storage Object Viewer.
+In order to rehydrate log events from your archives, Datadog uses a service account with the Storage Object Viewer role.
+You can grant this role to your Datadog service account from the [GCP IAM Admin page][1] by editing the service account's permissions, adding another role, and then selecting Storage > Storage Object Viewer.

 {{< img src="logs/archives/log_archives_gcs_role.png" alt="Rehydration from GCS requires the Storage Object Viewer role" responsive="true" style="width:75%;">}}